Phillip

 Phillip ranks among the top 25% of areas assessed nationally for overall employment performance

-The area functions as an employment hub with 1.4 workers per resident.
-Between September 2024 and September 2025, employment increased by 3.4%, labour force by 3.6%, raising unemployment by 0.2 percentage points.
-In contrast, ACT had employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment.
-State-level data to November 25 shows ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%.
-National forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Phillip's employment mix indicates local employment should increase by 7.2% over five years and 14.8% over ten years.
+Conversely, education & training employs just 5.4%, below the ACT's 9.6%.
+There are 1.4 workers per resident in Phillip, indicating it functions as an employment hub attracting workers from nearby areas.
+Between September 2024 and September 2025, employment increased by 3.4% while labour force grew by 3.6%, leading to a slight unemployment rise of 0.2 percentage points (AreaSearch analysis).
+In contrast, the ACT saw employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Phillip's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment